frenetic-lang/frenetic/guide/01-Introduction.md

 Frenetic Tutorial
 =================

-In this tutorial, you will learn to program software-defined networks (SDN) using OpenFlow and NetCore, the surface language of Frenetic.
+In this tutorial, you will learn to program software-defined networks (SDNs) using OpenFlow and NetCore, the surface language of Frenetic.
 The tutorial is divided into two sections: